 - Objectives Jump to content

-The program focuses on applied knowledge and skills in computer science that are integrated and delivered in a comprehensive and practical pedagogy to prepare graduates to enter the computing and IT job market as software developers.
-All classes are taught by exceptionally qualified faculty whose backgrounds include both academic and industry experience.
-The program includes course work in web technologies; program construction; software development; database systems; and two project experiences designed to integrate knowledge and skills across courses with teamwork and professional practices.
+The program offers a practical and focused curriculum that prepares graduates to enter the information technology job market as software developers upon graduation.
+All classes are taught by highly qualified faculty with both academic and industry experience.
+Course work includes web technologies, program construction, software development, database systems, advanced tools and techniques, and a final project experience designed to integrate knowledge and skills across courses with teamwork and professional practices.
 Degrees are conferred in August.

 Visit the Department of Computer Science website for additional information about the program.

 Contact for Program Specific Questions: Ms. Jane Wood at email@example.com or 678-839-6485.